dshanabe/numerical_methods/README.md

 A collection of algorithms for applying numerical methods.

 Analyze stock data.
--Use yfinance to download data for a list of symbols -Write data tables to disk
+- Use yfinance to download data for a list of symbols
+- Write data tables to disk
--Generate candle figures
+- Generate candle figures

 BUILD: